SurgT challenge: Benchmark of Soft-Tissue Trackers for Robotic Surgery: Dataset and Annotation

 \subsubsection{Sources of data}

 The dataset was generated using the following three sources: Hamlyn dataset \citep{Giannarou}, SCARED \citep{scared}, and Kidney boundary dataset \citep{kidney_db}.

 Characteristics of the validation subset are presented in Table \ref{tab:validation_dataset_description}.
-On the validation subset, Case 1 is taken from SCARED \citep{scared}, which captures a fresh porcine cadaver and therefore the scene is rigid and there are no deformations or movement besides the camera's.
+On the validation subset, Case 1 is taken from SCARED \citep{scared}, which captures a fresh porcine cadaver, therefore the scene is rigid and there are no deformations or movement besides the camera's.
 Case 2 \citep{kidney_db} is from the Kidney boundary dataset, which captures an \textit{in vivo} porcine abdominal kidney procedure.
-Case 3, captures a \textit{invivo} human surgery, concretely a Robotic-assisted Partial Nephrectomy \citep{ye2017self}.
+Case 3 captures an \textit{in vivo} human surgery, concretely a Robotic-assisted Partial Nephrectomy \citep{ye2017self}.

 Characteristics of the test subset are presented in Table \ref{tab:test_dataset_description}.
 On the test subset, the first two cases were taken from SCARED \citep{scared}.
-Case 3 \citep{kidney_db} from he Kidney boundary dataset.
-Case 4 \citep{stoyanov2005soft} an \textit{in vivo} human Totally Endoscopic Coronary Artery Bypass (TECAB) graft.
+Case 3 \citep{kidney_db} from the Kidney boundary dataset.
+Case 4 \citep{stoyanov2005soft} is an \textit{in vivo} human Totally Endoscopic Coronary Artery Bypass (TECAB) graft.
 Lastly, case 5 \citep{mountney2010three} was obtained in an \textit{in vivo} porcine abdominal surgery with general camera motion and tissue-tool interaction.
+Figure \ref{fig:bbox_samples} shows bounding box samples from one of the anchor sequences of each case and video.